Last updated on November 19th, 2023 at 07:56 pm

 FabFilter Mastering Bundle offers a collection of some of the most modern-minded mastering plug-ins out today.
 Although lacking in tools when compared to Ozone, you should take note of FabFilter’s offering for one simple reason; these plug-ins sound phenomenal!

-FabFilter’s bundle of mastering plug-ins are available as 32/64-bit VST/VST3s for Windows and as 64-bit VST/VST3s for Mac.
-You can master like the masters for $499.
+FabFilter’s bundle of mastering plug-ins are available as 32/64-bit VST/VST3 for Windows and as 64-bit VST/VST3 for Mac.

 Simple yet powerful Mastering suite!